Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.2 Employee compensation is equitable and adequate.

 Fair compensation is the foundation for respectful treatment of employees and can ensure loyal and committed employees.
-Your institution should pay employees at a rate that is at least the national or local sector minimum wage, in line with market conditions, and adapted to job position whatever the gender of the employees.
+Providers should pay employees at a rate that is at least the national or local sector minimum wage, in line with market conditions, and adapted to job position whatever the gender of the employees.

 5.A.2.1 The provider pays salaries based on market rates and never below the sectoral minimum wage.